-It is a charitable, not-for-profit organization whose objective is the pursuit and encouragement of an active interest in the study of the history of Eastbourne and its immediate environs and the dissemination of the outcome of such studies by the means of talks, publications, conducted walks and visits to places of local interest.
+The Eastbourne Local History Society is a charitable, not-for-profit organisation whose object is the pursuit and encouragement of an active interest in the study of the history of Eastbourne and its immediate environs, and the dissemination of research through talks, publications, conducted walks and visits to places of local interest.

-All work on this website is voluntary and remains the copyright of the contributor unless otherwise stated, and may not be reproduced in any form whatsoever without the express written permission of the copyright holder.
+Copyright All work on this website is voluntary and remains the copyright of the contributor unless otherwise stated, and it may not be reproduced in any form whatsoever without the express written permission of the copyright holder.

 All requests to quote or illustrate from this material should be addressed in the first instance to email@example.com